Skip to main content

 Exit conditions

 Exit conditions derive their name from the outcome they result in, which is a profile exiting a workflow upon a certain objective being attained.
-In other words, an exit condition defines when profiles exit the workflow: once the profile has fulfilled the exit condition, none of the subsequent actions in the workflow are triggered for that profile.
-Therefore, exit conditions are meant for workflows containing multiple steps with waiting in between.
+In other words, an exit condition defines when profiles exit the workflow: once the profile has fulfilled any of the exit conditions, none of the subsequent actions in the workflow are triggered for that profile.

 What happens is that, upon establishing an exit condition – say, user starts any application or user submits any application –, the workflow will constantly evaluate its profiles against the condition until they effectively start or submit an application.
 When that moment comes, the profiles in question are removed from the workflow, even if outstanding tasks remain.